The Ultimate SPF Guide

-Sunny season is upon us.
-It may be inconsistent, and sometimes a sunny day is the type you still need your wellies and a good umbrella to enjoy, but we’ll take it.
-We still need to protect our skin, whatever the weather, and while knowing which SPF is best is an essential aspect of nailing your summer skincare routine, it really is a form of healthcare too.
+If you're getting off to hotter climes, or simply staying put in the British drizzle, whatever the weather, we still need to protect our skin.
+And while knowing which SPF is best is an essential aspect of nailing your skincare routine, it really is a form of healthcare too.

-With skin cancer diagnoses on the rise, at this time of year any dermatologist you talk to will be busy with their annual (metaphorical – they’re busy people) trip out of the clinic with bell and sandwich board to traverse the streets warning us that sun exposure is the number one cause of skin cancer and premature ageing.
+With skin cancer diagnoses on the rise, any dermatologist you talk to will be about to embark on their annual (metaphorical – they’re busy people) trip out of the clinic with bell and sandwich board to traverse the streets warning us that sun exposure is the number one cause of skin cancer and premature ageing.
 And thankfully, the technology has advanced so drastically in the last decade that facial SPF no longer needs to feel like a layer of cling film or look like you are going to don a big red nose and perform at a children’s birthday party.
 When it comes to SPF, you really can have your cake and eat it.

 Sun protection factor can be confusing to navigate, but it’s just a measure of how much UV radiation, or how much of the sun’s energy, it takes to burn skin that is wearing sunscreen as opposed to skin that isn’t.
 The SPF number measures UVB rays – these are the ones which cause the skin’s surface to burn, but it’s UVA rays that have a longer-term impact on your skin.
 They penetrate deeper to have a long-term impact on the skin, causing damage responsible for pigmentation and premature ageing, as well as increasing the risk of skin cancer.
 For maximum protection, we should ideally be opting for a broad-spectrum SPF 50+.
 This will protect us against both UVA and UVB radiation.